Arts and Design Honours Symposium H (9489.3)

 All assessable items must be submitted or performed.
 Failure to do so will result in an NC (Fail) grade being awarded for the unit.

-Attendance at the week 1 seminars, week 5 individual appointments, and online engagement with your peers around the Research Proposal oral presentation is expected.
-Participation in the writing and researcher development sessions is strongly encouraged.
+Attendance at the week 1 seminars (presented in O week at the beginning of 2023), weekly lectures and tutorials, and online engagement with your peers around the Research Proposal oral presentation is expected.
+Participation in the writing and researcher development weekly sessions is strongly encouraged.